duthied/Free-Friendika/doc/Channels.md

 Additional keywords for the full text search
 ---

-Additionally to the search for content, there are additional keywords that can be used in the full text search.
-Alternatives are presented via "|".
+Additionally to the search for content, there are keywords that can be used in the full text search.
+Alternatives are presented with "|".

 * from - Use "from:nickname" or "from:nickname@domain.tld" to search for posts from a specific author.
 * to - Use "from:nickname" or "from:nickname@domain.tld" to search for posts with the given contact as receiver.